Strategic Leaders Program

 Who should attend: The Strategic Leader Program is available to employees who oversee a function and/or team within a department or faculty.
 Typical job titles at the Strategic Leader level may include: Manager-Finance, Manager-Information Technology, Research Program Manager, Assistant Registrar or Program Manager.
-Applicants must have served in a strategic leader role for a minimum of one fiscal year cycle as of March 2017.
+Applicants must have served in a strategic leader role for a minimum of one fiscal year cycle as of the program start date.

 Key Application & Selection Dates:

 - New Facilitator Format: Multiple facilitators and guest speakers from diverse sectors will present ideas and lead discussions.
 A lead integrator will ensure continuity and threading of themes throughout the program.

 - Online/Blended Experience: Avenue 2 Learn will be used to expose learners to online learning and enable engagement between sessions.

 - Community Focus: Drawing on the expertise of community leaders, sessions will be hosted at a variety of McMaster and Hamilton locations, and participants will engage in a community-focused, experiential initiative.